ahmedkaludi/pwa-for-wp/readme.txt

 * Improvement  : Added an option so that only the Steps to install the PWA on IOS should be visible directly without clicking on Install banner in CTA #922
 * Bug Fixed   : The feature Quick Action is not working #931
 * Improvement   : Minify JS files for production #933

-= 1.7.74 (02 September 2024) =
-* Bug Fixed  : The visibility option is not working for the CTA feature. #905
-* Bug Fixed  : App Icon is getting replaced by Splash screen Icon on some Android devices #923
-* Improvement  : Connect CTA with add to homescreen in chrome browser. #924
-* Improvement  : Update 'Stable Tag' in readme.md file #908

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/pwa-for-wp/trunk/changelog.txt)